-- Miscarriage or induced abortion . - Invasive prenatal diagnostic or therapeutic procedures amniocentesis, CVS, fetal blood sampling - Blunt abdominal trauma and external cephalic version - Ectopic pregnancy - Fetal death in the second or third trimester given at the time of death not at the time of delivery - Fetal demise, not delivery, is the sensitizing event as fetal demise may be caused by massive fetomaternal hemorrhage or occult abruption. - Antepartum hemorrhage in the second or third trimester - Hydatidiform mole only for partial. clinically it's given for all (histopathology takes time) - A complete mole does not contain fetal red cells, - Fetal red cells are present in partial molar pregnancies. - Sometimes it is initially difficult to determine whether the patient had a molar pregnancy or a missed abortion or a partial mole with fetal absorption.
+- Miscarriage or induced abortion . - Invasive prenatal diagnostic or therapeutic procedures - Blunt abdominal trauma and external cephalic version - Ectopic pregnancy - Fetal death in the second or third trimester - Fetal demise, not delivery, is the sensitizing event as fetal demise may be caused by massive fetomaternal hemorrhage or occult abruption. - Antepartum hemorrhage in the second or third trimester - Hydatidiform mole - A complete mole does not contain fetal red cells, - Fetal red cells are present in partial molar pregnancies. - Sometimes it is initially difficult to determine whether the patient had a molar pregnancy or a missed abortion or a partial mole with fetal absorption.